yakir12/whyjulia/presentation.md

 ---

+# Disadvantages

+* Ecosystems (e.g. packages, IDEs, debugger) not as mature as in other environments.
+* Because R and MATLAB are more purpose-specific, it can be harder to find what you're looking for.
+* So new it's harder to Google for answers.

+Note: IDE (Integrated Development Environment)

+---

 # Conclusions

 * Julia is considered by many one of the best interpreted languages out there.
 * A number of libraries already far out-perform their equivalents in other languages.
 * People come to Julia because of its speed, but stay for the type-dispatch system.
+* Suffers from being "too new"

 ---